A Must for People With Certain Medical Conditions

-The COVID-19 pandemic has put many things on pause.
-For those undergoing fertility treatments, this includes starting a family.
-In fact, in many parts of the country, routine fertility care, non-emergent surgeries and fertility treatments, such as intrauterine inseminations and in-vitro fertilization (IVF), have been put on hold due to the pandemic.
+The COVID-19 pandemic put many things on pause.
+For some people, this included starting a family.
+In fact, routine fertility care, non-emergent surgeries and fertility treatments, such as intrauterine insemination (IUI) and in-vitro fertilization (IVF), were put on hold during the first part of the pandemic.

-But, for patients with cancer and other fertility-threatening medical conditions, “pause” is not an option.
+But, for patients with cancer and other medical conditions that can affect fertility, "pause" is not an option.

-The Northwestern Medicine Fertility and Reproductive Medicine Center has continued to provide the same level of urgent, highly time-sensitive care to patients in need of fertility preservation, with even more compassion.
+The Northwestern Medicine Fertility and Reproductive Medicine Center has continued to provide the same level of time-sensitive care to patients who need fertility preservation.

-“Our entire team has rallied around our fertility preservation patients,” says Dr. Goldman.
-“All members of the team have been phenomenally well-organized, committed and compassionate.
-We are committed to helping our patients have excellent experiences and outcomes despite the challenging circumstances.”
+"Our entire team has rallied around our patients," says Dr. Goldman.
+"All members of the team have been phenomenally dedicated, selfless and compassionate.
+We are committed to helping our patients have excellent experiences and outcomes despite the challenging circumstances."

 The Power of Fertility Preservation During the Pandemic

-Fertility is often something that people think about in vague terms.
-You may know that you want to start a family someday, or have another child someday, but you may not know specifically when.
-However, chemotherapy, radiation, stem cell transplants, surgery and many other medical interventions for people with cancer or other illnesses can severely impair fertility, or even eliminate the possibility of one having genetically related children in the future.
+People often think about fertility in vague terms.
+You may know that you want to start a family or have another child someday, but you may not know when.
+However, if you are diagnosed with a certain medical condition, you may suddenly have a fertility timeline.
+Chemotherapy, radiation, stem cell transplants, surgery and other treatments and illnesses can negatively affect fertility.
+Some procedures and illnesses can even take away your ability to have biological children.

-A cancer diagnosis or other fertility-threatening diagnosis coupled with the pandemic creates a deadline for many people.
-“To put a deadline on fertility can be absolutely devastating,” says Dr. Goldman.
-“The associated feelings of loss cannot be overstated, and patients often share that the negative impact of cancer on their fertility is the most traumatic part of their diagnosis.”
+An unexpected fertility deadline is stressful on its own.
+Add in the pandemic, and it can be even more trying.
+"Not even a pandemic should hinder access to fertility preservation," says Dr. Goldman.
+"The associated feelings of loss cannot be overstated, and patients often share that the deleterious impact of cancer treatment on their fertility is the most traumatizing part of their diagnosis."

 In fact, studies show that patients may consider altering their cancer treatments to preserve fertility.
-Dr. Goldman asserts that people shouldn’t have to choose between treatment and preserving fertility, especially during the pandemic.
+Dr. Goldman stresses that people should not have to choose between treatment and preserving fertility.
+This is true even during the pandemic.

-People with cancer, or who are undergoing treatment for cancer, are also at a greater risk of severe complications from COVID-19.
-That means the Fertility Preservation Clinic needs to take extra precautions to help protect their patients.
+People with cancer, or who are receiving cancer treatment, are also at a greater risk of severe complications from COVID-19.
+This is why the Fertility Preservation Clinic took extra precautions to help protect their patients.

-The center is using telehealth to deliver care via video chat or phone, limiting in-person visits without compromising cycle outcomes.
-When patients do need on-site care, the clinic ensures that the office is as empty as possible by strategically spacing out in-person appointments.
+The center is also using telehealth to deliver care via video chat or phone.
+They have limited in-person visits without compromising outcomes.

 "Preserving fertility provides patients with cancer and other fertility-threatening conditions a tremendous source of hope during an otherwise dark time," says Dr. Goldman.
 "To be able to provide this uninterrupted care despite the ongoing pandemic has been incredibly life-affirming."